World Cup 2026 Predictions

 Data-Driven Bracket Forecasts

 Who will win the World Cup 2026?
-Group-by-group odds, knockout stage forecasts, and dark-horse watch — all powered by FIFA rankings, ELO ratings, and past tournament performance.
+Group-by-group odds, knockout stage forecasts, and tapados watch — all powered by FIFA rankings, ELO ratings, and past tournament performance.

 Three-way favorites heading into June: Argentina (defending champions), Spain (UEFA Euro 2024 winners), and France.
 Brazil is in a second tier this cycle — ranked 5th globally but with inconsistent recent form.

-Dark horses to watch: Germany (historic underdogs with a new-generation squad), Portugal (Euro 2024 semifinalists with Ronaldo's final campaign), and Morocco (semifinalist in 2022, rising African confidence).
+Dark horses to watch: Germany (historic underdogs with a new-generation squad), Portugal (Euro 2024 quarterfinalist, eliminated by France on penalties — likely Ronaldo's final campaign), and Morocco (semifinalist in 2022, rising African confidence).

 Predictions by Group (A–L)